n00neimp0rtant/xCon-Issues/README.md

+# NO iOS 7 SUPPORT YET!
+MOBILE SUBSTRATE AND EVASI0N7 ARE MISSING NECESSARY CRITICAL COMPONENTS TO GET XCON WORKING ON iOS 7

 Before opening an issue PLEASE search the open issues to make sure there is already a thread going on it.

 Please STOP opening new tickets.
 Refer to the following issues.